ogobrecht/ogobrecht.github.io/about.md

 ## This Site

-This site is built with [Jekyll][6], a static site generator, and a heavily modified version of the default theme minima with a sidebar.
-The sources are [available at GitHub][7].
+This site is built with [Jekyll][3] (a static site generator) and [HydeBar][4] (my own Jekyll template).
+If you want to have it for your own blog - no problem - you can be [online in five minutes :-)][5].

+The sources of this site are [available at GitHub][6].

 ## Comments

-On each post you will find an email link for commenting.
+On the bottom of each post you will find an email link for commenting.
 I will never publish your email address.
 I prefer this way for comments because I have to moderate the comments regardless of the used system.

 Another good system for commenting is a postcard - I love postcards.
 If you enjoyed some content here on this site and you want to give me a treat - send a postcard to: